 A great way to boost sales and market share is by expanding your product line.
-Keyword research can prevent costly product launch fails by helping you understand the demand for specific product types and features.
+Keyword research can prevent costly product launch fails by reporting the demand for specific product types and features.

-To illustrate, we’ll look at TravelSmith, an ecommerce business specializing in travel gear and apparel for men and women.
+To illustrate how eCommerce keyword research can help determine product direction, we’ll look at TravelSmith, an eCommerce business specializing in travel gear and apparel for men and women.

-Keyword research can help identify both the potential products to include in the expansion and the demand for those products.
+Keyword research can help identify both the potential products to include in the expansion, as well as the demand for those products.

-There are three options to start gathering insights on what TravelSmith’s target audience is searching for: inputting an existing product, landing page or product category.
-We recommend starting with the product category first, as this will provide a broad view of the types of searches people are using to begin their journey.
+There are three keyword segments that can shed light on what TravelSmith’s target audience is searching for: existing products, landing pages, or product categories.
+We recommend first looking at product categories, as this will provide a broad view of the types of searches people are using to begin their journey.

-In the search volume sampling below, we can see many users are searching for reversible jacket and pick pocket proof pants, both useful items for travelers who want to pack light, stay stylish and protect their valuables from theft while traveling.
+In the search volume sampling below, we can see many users are searching for reversible jackets and pick pocket proof pants.
+What do these products say about TravelSmith’s customers?
+We can assume many of them are travelers who want to pack light, stay stylish, and protect their valuables.

 Rather than guessing at what consumers want, TravelSmith now has proof of existing demand for two products that would be a perfect addition to their product line.

-TravelSmith will still need to look at other factors before greenlighting a new product – existing competition, business viability of the product additions – but keyword research provides invaluable insights on the wants and needs of their target audience.
+TravelSmith will still need to look at other factors before green-lighting a new product – existing competition and business viability of the product additions – but eCommerce keyword research provides invaluable insights on the wants and needs of their target audience.

-If you sell products online that are also in demand in other global markets, expanding your market share may be as simple as expanding the region you’re targeting.
+If you sell products online that have high demand in other global markets, expanding your market share may be as simple as extending the region you’re targeting.